malcolmalex/onsight-timer/README.md

 1. Click the menu in the top left corner, and set the transition time and climbing time:

-> Enter 00:00 for the transition time to just repeat the climbing phase.

-2. When ready to start, click the "Play" button in the bottom left corner, and the transition/climb cycle you've set up will repeat.
+2. When ready to start, click the "Play" button in the bottom left corner, and the transition/climb cycle you've set up will repeat. _Note that clicking play at any point will *restart* the timer!_

-> Important: Clicking "Play" again will restart the timer!

 3. Click the "Stop" button when you are done.

+> To use just a climbing phase, enter 00:00 for the transition time.

 Systems supported
 -----------------